 on the fritz

-(idiomatic, Northern US) Of an electrical or mechanical appliances, out of order; malfunctioning; broken.
+(US, especially Northern US, of an electrical or mechanical appliance) Out of order; malfunctioning; broken.

 Synonyms: fritzed, bung (Australian), on the blink (UK, Australia), spaz (offensive)